openedx/edx-documentation/en_us/course_authors/source/proctored_exams/overview.rst

   ineligible for course credit.

-  If you do not want to allow verified learners to take proctored exams without proctoring, you can change a setting on the **Advanced Settings** page in Studio.
+  If you do not want to allow verified learners to take proctored exams without proctoring, you can change a setting on the **Proctored Exam Settings** page in Studio.

 .. note::